NHERI-SimCenter/BrailsPlusPlus/examples/importer/importer.rst

 .. note::

    #.
-The purpose of the **Importer** class is for creating applications for building workflows.
+The purpose of the **Importer** class is to allow applications to be developed for building workflows.
 Consider developing an application that would parse the following JSON input file to such an application.
 Using the **Importer** class, this application could be written without a bunch of if-else statments switching on the type.
 This works in |app| because all the classes that do work inherit from **ABC**, **Abstract Base Class** which is part of the python abc module.

    .. literalinclude:: workflow.json
       :language: json